-System, technical system
+- System, technical system

-Quality, quality requirement, quality characteristic, quality measure
+- Quality, quality requirement, quality characteristic, quality measure

-Safety, technical safety
+- Safety, technical safety

-Correctness, completeness
+- Correctness

-Robustness
+- Robustness

-Reliability, availability
+- Reliability, availability

-Failure, fault, error
+- Failure, fault

+System

-- ☐ System - Technical and organizational means for the autonomous fulfillment of a task (based on Birolini, ETH) - Generally, a system can consist of hardware, software, people (service and maintenance personnel) and logistic assistance - □ Technical System - System where influences by people and logistics are ignored
+- Technical and organizational means for the autonomous fulfillment of a task (based on Birolini, ETH) - Generally, a system can consist of hardware, software, people (service and maintenance personnel) and logistic assistance

+Technical System

+System where influences by people and logistics are ignored

+Quality

+• Degree in which the inherent attributes of an entity fulfill quality requirements /DIN EN ISO 9000 05/

+Quality Requirement

+Expectation or demand defined (by a customer) that is generally assumed or mandatory /DIN EN ISO 9000 05/

+Quality Characteristic

-- □ Quality - Property of an entity concerning its qualification to fulfill defined and derived requirements (quality requirements) /DIN 55350-11/ - □ Quality Requirement - Total of single requirements of an entity which concern the property of this entity /DIN 55350-11/ - ☐ Quality Characteristic - Property of an entity on the basis of which its quality is described and estimated, but which makes no statement about the degree of fulfillment of the characteristic - A quality characteristic can be refined incrementally into partial characteristics - □ Quality Measure - Measure which allows to draw conclusions on the fulfillment of specific quality characteristics
+- Property of an entity on the basis of which its quality is described and estimated, but which makes no statement about the degree of fulfillment of the characteristic - A quality characteristic can be refined incrementally into partial characteristics - Inherent attribute of a process, product or a system that relates to a quality requirement /DIN EN ISO 9000 05/.

+Quality Measure

+Measure which allows to draw conclusions on the fulfillment of specific quality characteristics.
+For instance, MTTF (Mean Time To Failure) is a quality measure of the quality characteristic Reliability.

-□ Safety
+Safety

-- State where the danger of a personal or property damage is reduced to an acceptable value (DIN EN ISO 8402) - Birolini defines safety as a measure for the ability of an item to endanger neither persons, property nor the environment - A distinction is drawn between the safety of a failure-free system (accident prevention) and the technical safety of the failure afflicted system
+- Absence of unacceptable risks /IEC 61508 98/ - State where the danger of a personal or property damage is reduced to an acceptable value (DIN EN ISO 8402) - Birolini defines safety as a measure for the ability of an item to endanger neither persons, property nor the environment - A distinction is drawn between the safety of a failure-free system (accident prevention) and the technical safety of the failure afflicted system

-□ Technical Safety
+Technical Safety